uyennhitranmai-s19/Newbie_Projects/README.md

 ## About me

-I’m Uyên Nhi, an IT student who loves learning by building small things.
+I’m Nhi, an IT student who loves learning by building small things.
 I don’t aim for perfection right now, just progress.
 Every mini project here is a step forward.